 Marriages entered into prior to April 1843 did not appear to have a sexual component at that time, based on the reproductive history as well as written statements.
 In May the plural wives of William Clayton and Joseph Bates Noble conceived.
-This shows that sexual relations between men and their plural wives did occur prior to Joseph's death in certain cases wholly unrelated to the illicit intercourse scandal of 1841-1842.
+This shows that sexual relations between men and their plural wives did occur prior to Joseph's death in certain cases.